Headache: Types & Treatments

 When is a headache serious?

 A severe headache can be a symptom of meningitis, which causes an infection and inflammation of the tissues around the brain.
 Other symptoms include a high temperature, vomiting, muscle and joint aches and pains, sensitivity to bright lights and a stiff neck.
-More than 2,000 people are thought to be affected by bacterial meningitis every year in the UK, but figures for viral meningitis are not available, since the symptoms are often similar to those of flu.
+Around 3,200 people are thought to be affected by bacterial meningitis every year in the UK (vii), but figures for the more common and usually less serious viral meningitis are not available, since the symptoms are often similar to those of flu.

 A sudden severe headache may also be a symptom of a subarachnoid haemorrhage, which is typically caused by an aneurysm.
-Thankfully, subarachnoid haemorrhages are very rare and are thought to affect just six to 12 people in every 100,000 each year.
+Thankfully, subarachnoid haemorrhages are very rare and are thought to affect just six to nine people in every 100,000 each year (viii).
 Other symptoms may include vomiting and seizures.

 Usually confined to people over the age of 50, temporal arteritis causes a frontal headache (behind the forehead) and is caused by inflammation in the arteries behind the eye and in the temples.
 People who are affected may also feel generally unwell and experience pain in their jaw muscles while chewing.
 If left untreated, temporal arteritis can lead to loss of vision in one or both eyes.

-Many people who have persistent, severe headaches fear the cause may be a brain tumour, but in reality this is very rare (both benign and malignant primary brain tumours are found in just 12 out of every 100,000 people a year).
+Many people who have persistent, severe headaches fear the cause may be a brain tumour, but in reality this is very rare (the most current figures suggest just 13 per 100,000 adult men and 12 per 100,000 adult women develop brain and other central nervous system tumours each year in the UK (ix)).
 But if it is a tumour, you may also feel sick, and if you cough, sneeze or bend over, your headache may feel worse.

 Thankfully most serious headaches aren’t at all common, but if any of the following applies to you, see your GP as soon as possible: